Making sure housing support is fair and affordable

 Children who cannot share a bedroom because of a disability or medical condition may be entitled to an extra room.
 Claimants will need to contact their local authority and will be asked for medical evidence to support their claim.

-The new rules mean that those tenants whose accommodation is larger than they need may lose part of the money they get towards their housing through Housing Benefit or Universal Credit.
+The rules mean that those tenants whose accommodation is larger than they need may lose part of the money they get towards their housing through Housing Benefit or Universal Credit.
 Their eligible rent will be reduced by:

 - 14% for those with 1 spare bedroom